Interwar period: Great Depression

+The New Deal was a 1933–1938 series of economic, social, and political reforms in response to the Great Depression in the United States under President Franklin D. Roosevelt.
+Color photography by Harry Warnecke showing Roosevelt in Washington, D.C. in 1937.

 The Great Depression was a severe worldwide economic depression that took place after 1929.
 The timing varied across nations; in most countries it started in 1929 and lasted until the late 1930s.
 It was the longest, deepest, and most widespread depression of the 20th century.
 The depression originated in the United States and became worldwide news with the stock market crash of 29 October 1929 (known as Black Tuesday).
 Between 1929 and 1932, worldwide GDP fell by an estimated 15%.
 By comparison, worldwide GDP fell by less than 1% from 2008 to 2009 during the Great Recession.
 Some economies started to recover by the mid-1930s.
 However, in many countries, the negative effects of the Great Depression lasted until the beginning of World War II.

 The Great Depression had devastating effects in countries both rich and poor.
 Personal income, tax revenue, profits, and prices dropped, while international trade plunged by more than 50%.
 Unemployment in the United States rose to 25% and in some countries rose as high as 33%.
 Prices fell sharply, especially for mining and agricultural commodities.
 Business profits fell sharply as well, with a sharp reduction in new business starts.

 Cities all around the world were hit hard, especially those dependent on heavy industry.
 Construction was virtually halted in many countries.
 Farming communities and rural areas suffered as crop prices fell by about 60%.
 Facing plummeting demand with few alternative sources of jobs, areas dependent on primary sector industries such as mining and logging suffered the most.

 The Weimar Republic in Germany gave way to two episodes of political and economic turmoil, the first culminated in the German hyperinflation of 1923 and the failed Beer Hall Putsch of the same year.
 The second convulsion, brought on by the worldwide depression and Germany's disastrous monetary policies, resulted in the further rise of Nazism.
 In Asia, Japan became an ever more assertive power, especially with regard to China.